 The software needed for each language you select downloads from Apple.
 In OS X Yosemite, you can recover the disk space used by an installed language when you remove it.
 If you need to use the language again, the software downloads the next time you select the language.

 Dictation in OS X Mountain Lion and later supports English (U.S., UK, and Australia), French, German, Japanese, Mandarin, Cantonese, Spanish, Korean, Canadian English, Canadian French, and Italian.
 Enhanced Dictation supports even more languages.
 To see a complete list, enable Enhanced Dictation and select Add Language from the Language menu.

 You can also speak to your Mac to make it perform certain actions, like selecting text, or moving to the top of a document.
 Search for Dictation Commands in Mac Help for more information about how you can tell your Mac what you want it to do.

 About Dictation and privacy

-When you use the keyboard dictation feature on your computer, the things you dictate will be recorded and sent to Apple to convert what you say into text.
-Your computer will also send Apple other information, such as your first name and nickname; and the names, nicknames, and relationship with you (for example, “my dad”) of your address book contacts.
+If you use server-based Dictation (Enhanced Dictation), the things you dictate will be recorded and sent to Apple to convert what you say into text and your computer will also send Apple other information, such as your name and nickname; and the names, nicknames, and relationship with you (for example, “my dad”) of your address book contacts (collectively, your “User Data”).
 All of this data is used to help the dictation feature understand you better and recognize what you say.
-Your User Data is not linked to other data that Apple may have from your use of other Apple services.
+It is not linked to other data that Apple may have from your use of other Apple services.